 How to choose between a thesis and a non-thesis social work degree program in Texas?

-When choosing between a thesis and a non-thesis social work degree program in Texas, consider your career goals and learning preferences.
-Thesis programs emphasize research skills and may prepare you for doctoral studies or roles in policy and academia.
-Non-thesis tracks often focus more on practical experience, ideal for those aiming for clinical practice or licensure.
+Choosing between a thesis and a non-thesis social work degree program in Texas depends largely on your career goals and learning preferences.
+Thesis programs typically require original research, which is ideal if you plan to pursue a doctoral degree or a research-oriented career.
+Non-thesis options focus more on practical skills and fieldwork, aligning well with those aiming for clinical practice or direct service roles.

 What options do students based in Texas have for studying social work abroad?